Vehicle-Intelligence-and-Control-Lab/common-scenario-schema/README.md

 - rawPS_New: Defining scenario parameters at the wrong point in time for a non-existent algorithm in an existing scenario catalog

 ### 3. CSS for raw parameter space (Code)
+Generate a schema for databaseization with the created raw parameter space